 opt-level = 3

-The opt-level setting controls how many optimizations Rust will apply to your code, with a range of zero to three.
-Applying more optimizations makes compilation take longer, so if you’re in development and compiling very often, you’d want compiling to be fast at the expense of the resulting code running slower.
-That’s why the default opt-level for dev is 0.
-When you’re ready to release, it’s better to spend more time compiling.
-You’ll only be compiling in release mode once, and running the compiled program many times, so release mode trades longer compile time for code that runs faster.
-That’s why the default opt-level for the release profile is 3.
+The opt-level setting controls the number of optimizations Rust will apply to your code with a range of zero to three.
+Applying more optimizations extends compiling time, so if you’re in development and compiling your code often, you want faster compiling even at the expense of the resulting code running slower.
+That is the reason the default opt-level for dev is 0.
+When you’re ready to release your code, it’s best to spend more time compiling.
+You’ll only compile in release mode once and run the compiled program many times, so release mode trades longer compile time for code that runs faster.
+That is the reason the default opt-level for the release profile is 3.

-We can choose to override any default setting by adding a different value for them in Cargo.toml.
-If we wanted to use optimization level 1 in the development profile, for example, we can add these two lines to our project’s Cargo.toml:
+We can override any default setting by adding a different value for it in Cargo.toml.
+For example, if we want to use optimization level 1 in the development profile, we can add these two lines to our project’s Cargo.toml file:

-Filename: Cargo.toml
+Cargo.toml

 [profile.dev]